Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 The allied American and French forces first arrived at Williamsburg.
 A few days later, they surrounded the British forces who were encamped in Yorktown along the York River.
 Working at night, the allied troops dug siege lines and later fired upon the British troops.
 The Allies quickly captured two strategic British redoubts (9 and 10), putting them closer to their foes.
 With muskets silenced (so as not to alert the British to their intentions) and bayonets fixed, they advanced on the British and engaged in hand-to-hand combat.

 As Washington moved his troops to Yorktown, he suggested that the French fleet come up from the Caribbean and prevent the British fleet from re-supplying and/or evacuating Cornwallis.
-They did just that engaging and defeating the British fleet near the mouth of the Chesapeake Bay.
+They did just that, engaging and defeating the British fleet near the mouth of the Chesapeake Bay.
 As a result, Cornwallis was left to his own devices.

 Four great spots in Yorktown make for a full day of history: